Recommend one of these book club suggestions and your book club will get talking and have more fun. Get free printable discussion questions

 The Night Circus was another fun book to discuss for our book club.
 I read for an escape from reality and The Night Circus was a gorgeously written book about a troupe of performers who create a memorable, mysterious and magical circus.
 I alternated between reading and listening to the audiobook on this one.
 This is one of those books where the audiobook narrator takes the listening experience to another level.
 Narrator Jim Dale’s voice was perfect to set the magic and mystery behind this story (and he’s narrated the tv show Pushing Daisies and the Harry Potter series as well).
 I highly recommend getting this one on audio, especially since it’s FREE with an Audible Trial, you can’t lose!

-For the Book Club Who Likes to Travel the World in Books
+Book Club Suggestions For Clubs Who Like to Travel the World in Books

 I love to travel the world in books and some fellow book bloggers and I even started a Travel the World in Books Reading Challenge to encourage readers to learn about different cultures and countries.
 Here are some of my favorite books that we’ve traveled the world with and why they are great for book clubs!